Apress/pro-asp.net-core-identity/errata.md

 # Errata for *Pro ASP.NET Core Identity*

+**Chapter 3**

+On page 32, the commands that install the `libman` package and use it to get Bootstrap do not work.
+This can be resolved using a more recent version of the `libman` package, as follows:

+    dotnet tool uninstall --global Microsoft.Web.LibraryManager.Cli
+    dotnet tool install --global Microsoft.Web.LibraryManager.Cli --version 2.1.175 libman init -p cdnjs
+    libman install twitter-bootstrap@4.5.0 -d wwwroot/lib/twitter-bootstrap

+(Thanks to Aaron Day for reporting this problem)

+---

 **Chapter 4**

 The files created in Listings 4-9 and 4-10 should be created in the `Views/Shared` folder and not `Pages/Shared` as stated in the text.